atyryshkina/algorithm-performance-analysis/README.md

 In this paper, we introduced the Galaxy dataset, tested popular machine learning models, and compared two methods of predicting runtime intervals: modified quantile regression forests and random forest classifiers.

 Quantile regression forests are more accurate in their predictions.
 However, the sizes of the confidence intervals it provides are unpredictable, and may be unuseful if the interval is more than an hour large.
-Thoguh random forest classifiers are less accurate, they allow for more control over the size of the confidence intervals.
+Though random forest classifiers are less accurate, they allow for more control over the size of the confidence intervals.

 Both methods are susceptible to being skewed by contaminated data.
 The datasets used to train and evaluate the models are known to contain undetected errors.
 We believe the contamination to certainly be less than 5%, though the exact extent is not known at this time.
 All of the tests were done with the same data, so each was made vulnerable to the effects of the bad jobs.

 To improve either model would call for the same revisions in preprocessing: better feature selection and better outlier pruning.
+We find these methods promising and hope to implement a test instance of them on  Galaxy main soon.

 ## Future Work

-Recently, we have set up the GRT to track additional job attributes: amount of memory used (rather than just memory allocated, which is currently tracked), server load at create time, and CPU time.
+Recently, we have set up the galaxy main to track additional job attributes: amount of memory used (rather than just memory allocated, which is currently tracked), server load at create time, and CPU time.
 Once enough data is collected, we want to create models to predict memory usage and CPU time and evaluate their performance.

 We also want to find the effect of processor count on runtime.
 Currently, every job is allotted 32 processor cores, so we do not have the data to investigate the relationship between number of processors and runtime.
 In the future, we plan to add random variability to the number of processor cores allotted, so that we can see how great of an effect parallelism has on these bioinformatic algorithms.